In this section

 Community legal centres give legal information and advice on a range of topics.
 Contact them to see if they can help with your problem.

-QPILCH Self Representation Service (Federal) gives legal advice and help to people involved in civil proceedings in the Federal Circuit Court or Federal Court for matters involving bankruptcy and consumer law.
+LawRight Self Representation Service (Federal) gives legal advice and help to people involved in civil proceedings in the Federal Circuit and Family Court of Australia or Federal Court for matters involving bankruptcy and consumer law.
 The service may also help with drafting documents and correspondence relating to your legal matter.
 They don’t provide representation.

 Queensland Law Society can refer you to a specialist private solicitor for advice or representation on personal or business matters.